Paying it Forward Provides for Promotion

 |0

-This work, Paying it Forward Provides for Promotion [Image 4 of 4], by Ben Farone, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Paying it Forward Provides for Promotion, by Ben Farone, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.